riveSunder/carles_game/README.md

 pip install -e .

-# run tests if you want
+# run tests if you want.
+I admit that the test coverage is virtually non-existent :\
-python -m test.test_all
+python -m tests.test_all

 # go back to the root directory and see if CARLE is working
 cd ../